dobbelina/yt-dlp-multiconfig/README.md

 If you want to change the shortcut key **Ctrl + p** you can do that as well to start the download process.
 To exit the program press **F4**

-If you have several links on a page, rightclick and select "Copy link", then that link will be downloaded instead of the current page link, when executing the download process.
+If you have several links on a page, right click and select "Copy link", then that link will be downloaded instead of the current page link, when executing the download process.

 **yt-dlp-multiconfig.ini Settings:**